How to Fix Text in AI Images (5 Ways That Actually Work)

 A minimalist poster that says hello world in white letters

-The quoted version consistently produces better results.
+The quoted version consistently produces better results across most modern models (Gemini, DALL-E 3, Midjourney v6+).

-Big, bold text on a clean background renders more accurately than small text buried in a busy scene.
+Big, bold text on a clean background renders more accurately than small text in a busy scene.

 A large bold sign reading "COFFEE" in black capital letters on a white wall, close-up shot, high resolution